anselal/dashboards/content/posts/react-dashboard-architectui-free/index.md

 language: en
 tags:
   - react-dashboards
+  - architectui
   - open-source
 description: "ArchitectUI React Dashboard template is a free, open-source admin panel coded in React"
 ---

 [ArchitectUI React Dashboard](https://dashboardpack.com/theme-details/architectui-react-dashboard-free/?ref=appseed) template is a free, open-source **admin panel** coded in [React](https://reactjs.org/).
 It comes packed with a set of beautiful elements and components that can offer you a head start in developing your web application.
 It has a fully responsive layout, multiple color schemes for both Bootstrap elements and layout components.
 ArchitectUI React is powered by Bootstrap 4, Webpack and it uses create-react-app from Facebook Dev.

 ![ArchitectUI React Dashboard - Open-Source React Admin Panel.](https://raw.githubusercontent.com/admin-dashboards/static/master/bootstrap-dashboard-architectui-intro.gif)